Hussein-B-K/react-jobs/README.md

-# React Jobs Project (YouTube)
+# React Jobs

-This is the jobs listing project from the [YouTube crash course](https://youtu.be/LDB4uaJ87e0).
+A full CRUD website for finding React developer jobs.

 <img src="public/screen.png" />

+The **general layout and most naming convention of the project** draw inspiration from the design presented in Traversy Media's React jobs tutorial.
+However, the underlying implementation, application logic (including the `services` folder and `custom fetch hook`...etc), dark mode functionality and other enhancements/ additions (planned), and other unique features are my original work.

 ## Usage